lgeurts/lgeurts.github.io/_posts/2014-01-02-introducing-lanyon.md

 ### Built on Poole

 Poole is the Jekyll Butler, serving as an upstanding and effective foundation for Jekyll themes by [@mdo](https://twitter.com/mdo).
-Poole, and every theme built on it (like Lanyon here) includes the following:
+Poole, and every theme built on it (like Lanyon here), includes the following:

 * Complete Jekyll setup included (layouts, config, [404](/404), [RSS feed](/atom.xml), posts, and [example page](/about))
 * Mobile friendly design and development